 Chronic inflammation of the eyelids, or blepharitis, is a frequent cause of eyelid itching.
-Causes of blepharitis include seborrhea, staphylococcal infection and abnormal function of the oil glands of the eyelids.
-In addition to eyelid itching, symptoms of blepharitis include:
+Causes of blepharitis include seborrheic dermatitis, staphylococcal infection and abnormal function of the oil glands of the eyelids.
+In addition to eyelid itching, common symptoms of blepharitis include:

 Rosacea is a chronic disorder characterized by redness and swelling of the skin.
 The face is the primary site for rosacea, but the ears, scalp, neck, back and chest may also be involved.
-The American Academy of Dermatology reports that approximately half of those with rosacea have eye involvement, known as ocular rosacea.
+Approximately half of those with rosacea have eye involvement, known as ocular rosacea.
 Symptoms may include itching, burning, excessive tearing, redness, scratchiness and eye discharge.
-The surface of the eye itself may be involved with ocular rosacea.
-Treatment usually involves warm compresses, eyelid scrubs and extended treatment with oral antibiotics.
+The surface of the eye itself may be involved with ocular rosacea, leading to blurry vision.